A Californian’s Move to Nevada Requirements for California Non-Residency and Nevada Residency

 3. Finally, California must be convinced you are not still a California resident even though you meet the Nevada requirements.

 For instance, if you just file a tax return in Nevada but still have your primary residence in California, California will ignore your claim to be a Nevada resident and require you to file a California state tax return as a California resident.
-CFTB has a Form 1031 publication which has the following information:
+The California Franchise Tax Board provides FTB Publication 1031, Guidelines for Determining Resident Status, which explains how California evaluates whether an individual is a resident, nonresident, or part-year resident:

 “The California Tax Board begins with the underlying theory that you are a resident of the place where you have the closest connections.”